 What Are Standard Operating Procedures?

 A standard operating procedure is a set of written instructions that can describe how to perform a task or activity.
-They’re in-depth rules that could be followed by anyone and should leave very little ambiguity around what needs to be done.
+They’re in-depth steps that could be followed by anyone and should leave very little ambiguity around what needs to be done.

 An SOP is efficient, to the point, and can be used to organize nearly any work task you can think of.
 People use them to help their business with operations, business development, finance, legal affairs, and more.

 Now that you know a bit about what SOPs are, we can take some time to talk about the benefits of having an SOP.
-Businesses in any industry could benefit from using an SOP, but some business owners are hesitant to invest in creating them.
+Businesses in any industry benefit from using an SOP, but some business owners are hesitant to invest in creating them.

 Once you see the benefits of having SOPs in your business, you’ll wonder how you’ve gone so long without them.